vardilab/host-virus-pairing/README.md

-# 16-5-23
+# Zooming into the rare virosphere reveals the native host of giant viruses
-# Written by Amir Fromm
+Written by Amir Fromm
-# amir.fromm@weizmann.ac.il
+amir.fromm@weizmann.ac.il

-# README file, Zooming into the rare virosphere reveals the native host of giant viruses
+Code repository and instruction for repeating the results of the manuscript "Zooming into the rare virosphere reveals the native host of giant viruses" (2023).

 Dependencies:

 cutadapt
 cd-hit/4.6.6
+sortmerna/4.3.6
 bioawk
 bcl2fastq
 cellranger